PokemonAutomation/ComputerControl/Wiki/SetupGuide/README.md

 The computer is the player.
 The capture card is its eyes.
 The controller is its hands.

-Here is an example of a full setup using an ESP32 microcontroller:
+Here is an example of a full setup using a Raspberry Pi Pico W microcontroller:

 <img src="Images/FullSetup-WirelessController2.jpg">